h-cel/hamster/README.md

 - flex2traj-related directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002") - these are created automatically.
 - The 'minimum' time scale for steps 1-2-3 is daily, which we assumed to be a reasonable limit for the FLEXPART–ERA-Interim simulations with 6-hourly time steps.
 This could be adjusted and tested though...
 - An additional file `*_warning.txt` is written, if a monthly bias-correction was required and daily data cannot be trusted (this is the case if, e.g., the reference data set contains precipitation for a specific day, but precipitation was not detected using FLEXPART and the selected detection criteria; and hence no trajectories were evaluated and no attribution for that specific day was performed, but the contribution of other precipitation days was upscaled to match the monthly precipitation amount).

+## Known errors.
+- **Remote I/O error** when reading/writing a netcdf or h5 file: this only seems to happen with specific h5py / netCDF4 module versions (used in anaconda).
+If you're on the UGent HPC cluster, please try to use the HPC modules listed above - then the error should disappear...

 ## Epilogue
 Keep in mind that...